Ottoman Imperial Harem: Royal concubines of non- status

-In the century following the deaths of Suleyman and Hurrem, concubines who were not favorites of the sultan would become forgotten women of the harem.
-The only ones remembered are those that were brought into the public eye by the question of succession.
-Their status was inferior to the preferred concubines.
+Concubines who were not consorts of the sultan became "forgotten women" of the harem.Their status was inferior to the preferred concubines.
 They were also not identified among the family elite of the harem.

-The court ladies had contact with the outside world through the services of intermediaries such as the Kira.
-However, the harem was intentionally very cloistered and hidden away from the public eye, so contact with the outside world was very limited.
-The harem was kept inaccessible to both the Ottomans and foreign visitors to preserve the privacy and sanctity of the consorts, future sultans, and harem at large.
+When court ladies had contact with the outside world it was through the services of intermediaries, such as the Kira.
+However, such exposure was rare.
+The harem was intentionally very cloistered and hidden from public view.
+This inaccessibility was maintained to preserve the privacy and sanctity of the consorts, future sultans, and harem at large.